Jwan622/hopkins_data_structures/module_9/notes.md

    the elements in the sorted part that are larger.
 Once a smaller or equal element is found in the sorted part, the
     current element has been inserted in the correct location and the while loop terminates.

--Insertion sort's typical runtime is O(N^2).
+- Insertion sort's typical runtime is O(N^2).
 If a list has N elements, the outer loop executes N - 1 times.
 For each outer loop execution, the inner loop may need to examine all elements in the sorted part.
 Thus, the inner loop executes on average n/2 times.
 So the total number of comparisons is proportional to (n-1)*(n/2), or O(N^2).
 Other sorting algorithms involve more complex algorithms but faster execution.